Don’t Follow Your Heart When Naming Your Business

 People usually think of .com before any other extension when thinking of domain names.
 So you will do well to get it for your desired business name before someone else does.
 You can use any of the domain name vendors like GoDaddy.com or Namecheap.com to check the availability of your .com domain name to buy it.
 In case somebody else has already bought the .com extension, you can track them down using tools provided by these domain vendors to enquire if they are willing to sell.

 With the right name, people can instantly get an idea of what your business is about.
 From a branding point of view, this is even more important than choosing a name that is catchy and rolls nicely on the tongue.
 For example, meaningless names like Yahoo and Google may sound hip, but they cost more to establish as a brand in a particular industry.

 5. Make Sure Your Name Is Not Boring, Use Feedback If You Have to

 At the same time as choosing a name that is meaningful, you also don’t want a name that is boring or sounds awkward out loud.
-Use friends and family like a sounding board for your name if you have to; and make sure there are no negative connotations that you might have missed.
+Use friends and family as a sounding board for your name if you have to, and make sure there are no negative connotations that you might have missed.